How do you choose an appropriate food for your pet?

-The ingredient statement does not give any indication about ingredient quality, availability, or digestibility.
-An example of this would be when a pet food includes meat by products on the ingredient list.
-Meat by products can range from poor quality ingredients (heads, bones, and feet, which contain a great deal of connective tissue that is poorly digested by cats and dogs) to high quality, which contains internal organs that are easily digested and excellent sources of protein and fat.
+The ingredient statement does not give any indication about ingredient quality, availability or digestibility.
+An example of this would be when a pet food includes meat by-products on the ingredient list.
+Meat by-products can range from poor quality ingredients (heads, bones and feet, which contain a great deal of connective tissue that is poorly digested by cats and dogs) to high quality, which contain internal organs that are easily digested and excellent sources of protein and fat.
 To determine the quality of ingredients that are in a pet food, you need to consult with your veterinarian and/or pet food manufacturer.
 You cannot get information about quality of ingredients from the pet food label.

 The guaranteed analysis must include minimum percentage of protein, minimum percentage of fat, maximum percentage of fiber, and maximum percentage of moisture.
 These numbers represent minimums or maximums but not the actual amount of that nutrient in the diet.
-Measurements of protein, fat, and fiber can be crude and inexact.
+Measurements of protein, fat and fiber can be crude and inexact.
 For example, analysis of crude protein measures the nitrogen content only and does not assess protein quality or digestibility.
 The analysis of crude fiber is done by a simple analytical method that underestimates total dietary fiber by at least 33%.
 Dietary fiber represents the part of plant cells that cannot be digested by dogs and cats.
 It is “unavailable carbohydrate” or indigestible food.
 The types of fiber are soluble (large water-holding capacity) and insoluble (absorbs less water).
 The different types of fibers have different properties and thus different health benefits.
-Pet food companies incorporate soluble, insoluble fibers, or a combination of both in their foods to achieve certain characteristics.
-However, crude fiber analysis does not measure all soluble and insoluble fibers equally (tends to recover mostly insoluble fibers and some soluble) and is not accurate.
+Pet food companies incorporate soluble fibers, insoluble fibers, or a combination of both in their foods to achieve certain characteristics.
+However, crude fiber analysis does not measure all soluble and insoluble fibers equally and is not accurate.